SamiHaque2607/PortfolioProjects/R Markdowns/R Markdown For Employee’s Performance for HR Analytics.md

 invisible(dev.off())
 ```

 The two lines of code provided perform essential tasks in an R script.
 The first line, **rm(list = ls())**, clears the R environment by removing all existing objects from memory.
 This step ensures a clean slate for the script, preventing potential conflicts or interference from previously defined variables.
-The second line, **invisible(dev.off()**, turns off the current graphics device used by ggplot, which is a commonly used package for creating data visualizations.
+The second line, **invisible(dev.off()**, turns off the current graphics device used by ggplot, which is a commonly used package for creating data visualisations.
 By closing the graphics device, system resources are freed up, and plots are fully rendered and saved before moving on to other tasks.
 Together, these lines facilitate efficient memory management and a fresh start for the script's execution.